tonoy30/alpha-task-manager/README.md

 ### Task management

-- Create a new list
+- [x] Create a new list
-- Create a new task in a list (the task should be prepended to the list and the status should indicate it has not been completed)
+- [x] Create a new task in a list (the task should be prepended to the list and the status should indicate it has not been completed)
-- Update a task (title and status)
+- [x] Update a task (title and status)
-- Delete a task or list
+- [] Delete a task or list `(not mentioned in the shared pdf)`
-- Move a task to a specific position in the list
+- [x] Move a task to a specific position in the list
-- Retrieve all lists and their tasks
+- [x] Retrieve all lists and their tasks

 ## Getting start